-Any fuels / chemicals used on site would be stored and handled in accordance with Australian Standards and spill kits will be located onsite where required to contain any spills should they occur.
-All waste materials and non-essential equipment will be removed at the end of each 3D seismic operation, as soon as reasonably practicable, minimising risks associated with contamination, or a reduction in water quality, in accordance with EA conditions.
-Contingency measures for unplanned releases of discharges of contaminants will be implemented in accordance with EA conditions.
+No activities proposed involve the discharge of water (point or diffuse sources) or the construction or operation of regulated dams and other major infrastructure (i.e., separator ponds, permanent camps).
+Any fuels / chemicals used on site will be stored and handled in accordance with Australian Standards and spill kits will be located onsite where required to contain any spills should they occur.
+All waste materials and non-essential infrastructure will be removed at the end of the petroleum activities as soon as reasonably practicable, minimising risks associated with contamination, or a reduction in water quality, in accordance with EA conditions.
+Rehabilitation to promote conditions suitable for the natural revegetation of disturbed areas will occur progressively.